Regulatory Advice - Managing the risks of employees impaired by alcohol and other drugs

 How can I manage these risks?

 Best practice is to adopt a proactive approach to risk management rather than reacting after an incident has occurred.
-All CoR parties must proactively manage the risks they can control and influence to meet their primary duty to ensure the safety of their transport activities.
+All CoR parties must proactively manage the risks they can control and influence to meet their Primary Duty to ensure the safety of their transport activities.

 Controls to manage the risk of workers undertaking transport activities being impaired by alcohol and other drugs will often form part of an overarching alcohol and other drugs management plan.
 Such a plan may include: